 In addition to his civil practice he frequently represents families at inquests in which clinical negligence is suspected, an example of which led recently to a successful settlement on behalf of parents bereaved by obstetric negligence.
 He also represents the families in cases involving deaths in custody.

 He is a season ticket holder at Fulham Football Club.
-He likes to spend his spare time camping, riding his road bike and hiking through the mountains and exploring the beaches of northern Scotland with his wife and two children.
-His love of nature and the outdoors has inspired his travels, including 3 months working on a mobile safari in Botswana and several weeks spent in a tent in the national parks of the USA.
-He has always enjoyed singing and acting.
+He likes to spend his spare time camping, riding his road bike and hiking through the mountains and exploring the beaches of northern Scotland with his wife and three children.
 He is an avid reader of historical novels and history books.
 He is especially interested in the Peninsular/Napoleonic wars and Roman history.

-Rory has a particular interest in cases involving clinical negligence and is regularly instructed on behalf of Claimants in claims ranging from:
+Rory specialises in cases involving clinical negligence and is regularly instructed on behalf of Claimants in claims ranging from:

 - failure to diagnose tendon injury resulting in permanent disability,